The Family SSAS

 • Members retain their own portion of the fund and nominate their own beneficiaries

-• Assets can be secured within the Family SSAS, which means they are outside of the estate for inheritance purposes and ring-fenced from creditors
+• Assets can be secured within the Family SSAS, which means they are ring-fenced from creditors

 • Unlike traditional pensions, the Family SSAS can be passed down through the generations